 |ST-2200A||KF||Calibrated ST-2200A||Projected Error|

 The true fit is a linear function with the calibration equation having a very respectable R² = 0.9903

 NUMBER AND WEIGHTING OF SAMPLES

 Theoretically, only two samples are necessary for a linear calibration and three for a curve fit.
 The minimum number of points do not, however, guarantee a “Good” calibration.
-Like so many things, the quality of calibration is proportional to the amount of effort expended on it.
+Like so many things, the quality of a calibration is proportional to the amount of effort expended on it.
 If only two points are used, each point has 50% significance or weighting in the calibration.
 If one or both points are in error, the calibration may be significantly compromised.
 Also, with so few points, there is no graphical indication of a bad sample.

 The following graph illustrates this point.
 The data point (5.21,9) is obviously an outlier.
-It is one of 9 coordinate points and, with caution, maybe justifiably deleted.
+It is one of 9 coordinate points and, with caution, may be justifiably deleted.
 If this was one of only 3 or 4 points, then it is too significant to delete until more data points have been obtained.

-As well as a number of samples, the data distribution is also very important.
+As well as number of samples, the data distribution is also very important.
 The most representative regression analysis will contain data points of equal weighting or equal importance.

 The following graph shows a data set containing 8 samples but 7 of those samples are closely grouped with only 1 high sample.
-The slope of the calibration line is effectively determined by the average of the low data group and the single high point.
+The slope of calibration line is effectively determined by the average of the low data group and the single high point.
 The high point is thus about 50% weighted while the remaining points each have approximately 7% weighting.